-As Unexpected Finger moved through space, she collided with interstellar detritus.
+As the Unexpected Finger moved through space, she collided with interstellar detritus.

 In our neighborhood, the local interstellar cloud, the density of interstellar detritus is 0.3 protons per cubic centimeter, or 3◊105 protons per cubic meter.

-In other words, Finger plowed through four million billion protons per second.
+In other words, the Finger plowed through four million billion protons per second.
 Sounds bad.

 We will consider the worst-case scenario, where all protons implanted.
 (This will save us trouble later, when we compute drag.)

 Protons weigh Mp = 1.7◊10‑27kg, so the mass of impacting protons was Mp ◊ n = (1.7◊10‑27kg) ◊ (3.6◊1015 /s) = 6.1◊10‑12 kg/s.

 In other words, the Finger was struck by six nanograms of protons per second.

 The fingerís journey lasted 80 years or t = 2.5◊109s, so she was struck by a total proton mass of (6.1◊10‑12 kg/s) ◊ (2.5◊109s) = 15◊10‑3 kg.

 Fifteen grams.
 Four million billion protons per second for eighty years adds up to half an ounce.
 No wonder people think protons are small.

 Half an ounce is not much.Then again, the protons hit pretty hard.